 So far, no one I’ve spoken with about their career change mentioned any interest in bootcamps for their UX training, so we moved onto other topics.
 However, I’m sure one day someone will ask.
 In that case, I’d share the UX Beginner article I worked on in 2019 about top UX bootcamps.

 I mentioned above that before I began studying UX, I was already practicing some of its basic properties for many years.
-I’m gradually rediscovering my skills, working out what I’ve been doing already and becoming emboldened.
+I’m gradually rediscovering my skills, working out what I’ve been doing already and becoming emboldened inch by inch.
 It’s important to absorb the core elements of user experience design and practice new skills, but also test and continually develop my own prowess.
 It’s far better than mistakenly believing that becoming a UX designer means starting from scratch because the job title is different!